jlacar/aoc2015/README-Day18.md

             isLightOnAt(row + rOffset, col + cOffset)
         }

-That looks pretty clean but as a sanity check, I retell the story in my head to see how well it maps to the code:
+That looked pretty clean.
+As a sanity check, I retell the story in my head to see how well it maps to the code:

 > Count how many neighbors of the light at (row, col) are lit.

-While I've managed to trim the code down quite a bit, I still sense some friction from the offsets list.
-As I read the code, I notice that I'm bouncing back and forth between the `count` body and the `offsets` list declaration.
-It seems my brain is trying to figure out the relationship between the addition the offsets in the `isLightOnAt()` call and the offsets list.
+While I had managed to trim the code down quite a bit, I still sensed some friction from the offsets list.
+As I read the code, I noticed my eyes bouncing back and forth between the `count` body and the `offsets` list declaration.
+It seems my brain is trying to figure osut the relationship between the addition the offsets in the `isLightOnAt()` call and the offsets list.

-This helps me realize that the `litNeighborsOf()` function currently has two responsibilities: counting the lit neighbors and calculating the neighboring light's locations.
+This made me realize that the `litNeighborsOf()` function was doing two things: counting the lit neighbors and calculating the neighboring light's positions.
 These two concerns should probably be separated.

-To do that, I create the `neighborsOf()` function.
+To do that, I created the `neighborsOf()` function.
 Moving the calculation of neighbors to a separate function leaves `litNeighborsOf()` to be focused only on counting its lit neighbors, just like its name suggests.

     private fun Grid.litNeighborsOf(row: Int, col: Int): Int = neighborsOf(row, col) .count { (neighborRow, neighborCol) -> isLightOnAt(neighborRow, neighborCol) }